 Just outside of New York City and easily accessible by Metro North, the Maritime Aquarium at Norwalk is a great destination for a New England day trip.
 The organization is dedicated to the study and preservation of marine life in Long Island Sound.
 Exhibits and displays feature local animals including harbor seals, lobsters and mollusks.
 The aquarium also has an IMAX documentary theater and offers Long Island exploratory and educational adventures on its hybrid sea vessel.
-It’s open year-round.
+Open year-round.

 New England Aquarium

 Located on Central Wharf in downtown Boston, the New England Aquarium is huge.
 In the center of the building stands a giant ocean tank, a four-story, 200,000-gallon cylindrical tank that is home to over 1,000 Caribbean reef animals, including sea turtles.
-The aquarium features various other displays as well, including ones highlighting penguins and harbor seals, as well as a touch tank where kids can meet sharks and rays.
-The aquarium is also home to an IMAX theater, featuring educational videos in 3-D, and offers whale watches in partnership with Boston Harbor Cruises.
+Other highlights include penguin and harbor seal displays, as well as a touch tank where kids can meet sharks and rays.
+The aquarium is also home to an IMAX theater and offers whale watches in partnership with Boston Harbor Cruises.
 Open year-round.
 Get $2 off admission with your AAA discount.

 Woods Hole Science Aquarium

 What the Woods Hole Aquarium lacks in size, it makes up for in history.
 This small aquarium claims to be the world’s oldest, operating since 1885.
 Visitors will find almost 150 species of marine life from Northeast and Mid-Atlantic ocean waters, as well as exhibits and touch tanks, the latter with lobsters, crabs, horseshoe crabs and sea stars.
-It’s open Tuesday through Saturday, year-round.
+Open Tuesday through Saturday, year-round.